RATP Group

-The RATP Group (Groupe RATP) is a French state-owned enterprise (EPIC) that operates public transport systems primarily in Paris, France.
+The RATP Group (Groupe RATP) is a French state-owned enterprise (EPIC) that operates public transport systems primarily in Paris, France, with growing presence internationally.
 Headquartered in Paris, it originally operated under the name Régie autonome des transports parisiens (Parisian Autonomous Transport Administration).
 Its logo represents the Seine's meandering path through the Paris Region stylised as the face of a person looking up.

-The company had described itself as the fourth-largest presence in public transport.
+Describing itself as the third largest actor in public transport worldwide, in 2024, RATP Group consolidates a total revenue of 7.1 billion euros, employs over 73,500 people, and provides for over 4 billion passenger journeys annually.

 RATP Group was established in 1949 with the express purpose of operating Paris's public transport system.
 During the twentieth century, it focused solely on the provision of the capital's various forms of transit, from the Paris Métro, Île-de-France tram, and the RATP bus network, as well as part of the regional express rail (RER) network.
 However, since 2002, RATP Group's operations have no longer been geographically restricted; it has competitively pursued contracts to operate transit systems around the world.
 It also had a partnership with, and a minority shareholding in, Transdev, which has further involved RATP Group in various global transport operations.
 During 2002, RATP Dev was created as the Group's dedicated international operations and maintenance subsidiary; it is present in 16 countries across Africa, Asia, Australia, Europe and North America.